A pattern that I often encounter when developing forms is a form containing a hasMany

 The first argument contains all the ingredient values (note that we have to manually include the foreign key recipe_id

-ℹ️ We could add a third argument to provide an array with the columns that should be updated when a matching record is found.
-In our case they can all be updated, so we can omit this argument.
+âšī¸ We could add a third argument to provide an array with the columns that should be updated when a matching record is found.
+We want to update all columns, so we can omit this argument.

 For the deleting of the missing ingredients, we can use whereNotIn